michael4706/CycleGAN/README.md

 # CycleGAN

-This notebook is a demonstration of implementing CycleGAN
+This is a demonstration of implementing CycleGAN

 Most of the implementations follow the instruction in [this paper](https://arxiv.org/abs/1703.10593) by Jun-Yan Zhu, Taesung Park, Phillip Isola, Alexei A. Efros